fchagasjr/fchagasjr/README.md

 ### Engineering Background 🚢🔧

-My prior experiences as a marine engineer and millwright mechanic have enriched my problem-solving abilities.
+My experiences as a marine engineer and millwright mechanic have enriched my problem-solving abilities.
 I'm accustomed to dealing with complex machinery and systems, which has translated seamlessly into troubleshooting and optimizing software applications.

 ### Hands-On Expertise 🛠️